 Post-hunt Population - To manage towards the preferred pronghorn population objective, buck licenses will remain the same.
-Eliminating all public land and private land (GMU 82 and 681) doe licenses should allow for population growth.
+The provision of limited public-land doe licenses would not occur.
 However, control of private land depredation issues will remain in place.
 CPW will consider doe harvest opportunities once the population estimate is within the objective range, or there is a deterioration in habitat.

-Pre-hunt Sex Ratio - Maintaining buck license numbers will allow buck-hunting opportunities to remain the same.
+Pre-hunt Sex Ratio - Maintaining buck licenses will allow buck-hunting opportunities to remain the same.
 Harvest from these licenses should sustain the desired adult buck population at acceptable levels and maintain stakeholder satisfaction.